RaoVNV/DSCWAVSCCT/README.md

 # DSC-WAV SCCT Analysis: Data Science Corps - Wrangle, Analyze, Visualize -- Social Cognitive Career Theory Analysis

 This series of projects explores students' propensity to enter a data science career after participating in a data science externship.
 This work was conducted as part of the NSF-funded DSC-WAV project (HDF DSC-1923700).
-For more about the project, visit https://dsc-wav.github.io/www/.
+For more about the DSC-WAV project, visit https://dsc-wav.github.io/www/.
+For more about the SCCT Analysis project, contact V.N.
+Vimal Rao at rao00013@umn.edu.

 ## USCOTS 2021